 As one of Polar’s latest releases, Stride is basically an accessory to your mobile device.
 You do not need a connected smartwatch (though you still can do this, if you prefer).
 This is a great option for those who aren’t looking to add any bulk to their wrist.

-Download the Polar Beat app, connect it via Bluetooth to your iPhone.
+Download the Polar Beat app, and connect it via Bluetooth to your iPhone.
 Then you’re good to go for your first run.

 - Can operate as a stand-alone tracker